30-Year-Old Defenseman – Chicago Blackhawks

 Cody Franson Contract Information:

-Signed a one-year, $2 million deal with the Leafs in September of 2013.
+Signed a one-year contract with the Blackhawks in October of 2017.

 To instantly reveal our fantasy analysis of every player – including Cody Franson – simply subscribe now.

 |2017-18 Proj||30||NHL||CHI||61||Subscribe now to see our 2017-18 projections for Cody Franson|

 Age is determined on October 1st of each season.No Yes